coins/esplora-js/README.md

 ## Features:
   - Mainnet & Testnet supported
-  - JSDocs
+  - Documented with JSDocs
+  - High-level API for error handling
+  - Promised-based / compatible with `async/await`
+  - Most Esplora endpoints implemented
   - Good auditability
+    - Simple code
     - No dependencies
     - Compatible with tree shaking ( reduce your code size to the minimum )
-  - High-level API for error handling
-  - Promised-based / compatible with `async/await`
-  - Most Esplora endpoints implemented

 ## Example Code